 srcdirectory will be added to the repositories.

-This script will create a directory structure in the current directory for the specified repository/gradeable, clone each student respository, create a
+This script will create a directory structure in the current directory for the specified repository/gradeable, clone each student repository, create a

 providedbranch, and add the files to that branch.